AlexisEgea/AI-Generate-Image/README.md

 ```
 AI-Generate-Image.sh
 ```
-The scripts will return an error if you use `python ...` to execute a Python command.
-Please replace `python3` by `python` and try again.
+---

-Note that the current version of the project has been tested on Linux.
+Note that the current version of the project has been tested on both Linux and Windows on the same machine.
 If you encounter difficulties running the project, feel free to use an IDE (PyCharm, VS Code, or another), create a `venv` environment with the `requirements.txt` file, and execute the `main.py` file.

 ## Contact Information